ga-wdi-pvd/express-intro/readme.md

 $ nodemon index.js
 ```

+### Q: Why not just use Node.js?

+Yes, we already wrote a Node.js hello world app...why use Express?

 ## Params in URL in Express (5/50)

 Remember parameters in our ruby frameworks?
 It's very similar in JS.
 Let's